CS-DS-125/125book/py4e_rst/06-strings.rst

    >>> print(letter)
    b

-So “b” is the 0th letter (“zero-th”) of “banana”, “a” is the 1th letter (“one-th”), and “n” is the 2th (“two-th”) letter.
+So "b" is the 0th letter ("zero-th") of "banana", "a" is the 1th letter ("one-th"), and "n" is the 2th ("two-th") letter.

 .. figure:: ../images/string.svg
    :alt: String Indexes